SSWConsulting/SSW.Rules.Content/rules/have-a-strict-password-security-policy/rule.md

   * Base 10 digits (0 through 9)
   * Non-alphanumeric characters (e.g., !, $, #, %)

-Rember it is always good to use an even number for password length ;) https://www.troyhunt.com/how-long-is-long-enough-minimum-password-lengths-by-the-worlds-top-sites/

-If possible and allowed by your system, think about using long passphrases too - they are even more difficult to crack than complex passwords https://www.zdnet.com/article/fbi-recommends-passphrases-over-password-complexity/
+Passphrases are better than passwords, they are even more difficult to crack than complex passwords https://www.zdnet.com/article/fbi-recommends-passphrases-over-password-complexity/

 Complexity requirements are enforced when passwords are changed or created.
 We also enforce a lockout policy so if a user gets their password wrong 5 times, their account will be locked out for 15 minutes.

-In the past, we required clients to change their passwords every 180 days.
-In the current world, however, if you already have a strong password (as above) changing it does very little to make you more secure.
+Bad practice: Requiring users to change their passwords e.g. every 180 days does not improve security.
+In the current world, if you already have a strong password (as above) and a second factor of authentication (MFA: See https://www.ssw.com.au/rules/do-you-have-mfa-multi-factor-authentication-enabled) changing it does very little to make you more secure.

 Generally, you should change your password only when you believe it has been compromised.